 UX Research · Inclusive Design · AI Product Evaluation

-I help you find it.
+I'll help you do it.

 I find the users your research missed, name the design decisions that pushed them out, and give your team the tools to stop doing it.

 I'm Manu Kaligotla.
-I've spent a decade studying the users who exit silently — the ones who never complain because they never expected to be considered.
+I've spent a decade studying the users who exit silently, the ones who never complain because they never expected to be considered.
 I turn that into frameworks your team can actually use.

 Manu Kaligotla